neelance/ffi_gen/README.md

 Feedback
 --------
-Please use Github's issue tracker for problems or suggestions.
+Please use GitHub's issue tracker for problems or suggestions.
 Pull requests are welcome, too.